GI Bill & Education Benefits

 Monthly Rates

-As of October 2024, the full-time monthly rate for MGIB is approximately $2,185.00 per month for veterans who served three or more years of active duty.
+As of October 2025, the full-time monthly rate for MGIB is $2,518.00/month (effective October 2025) for veterans who served three or more years of active duty.
 Rates are lower for less than three years of service.
 The payment goes directly to the veteran, not the school.

 Eligibility